 Browse courses to find something that interests you.

-In this online on-demand course, barrister Ingrid King will guide you through
+In this online, on-demand course, barrister, Ingrid King discusses the following issues:

 0.5 CPD units (one unit per hour)

 This course consists of a 39-minute video recording of a lecture by barrister Ingrid King, together with reference resources.

 A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this short course.
 If you’re eligible for this discount, please ensure you have provided your UTS Student or Staff ID number in your UTS Open Profile (under ‘a bit about you’).